What are Derivatives?

 By Anycoin Direct

+A derivative is an investment instrument derived from an underlying asset, such as commodities, stocks, crypto or stablecoins.
+Futures, options and swaps are the best-known derivatives.
 You've probably heard about derivatives and you must have always wondered what they really are.
 Today is your lucky day.
-We're going to explain to you exactly what they are, so you'll never have a question mark in your head again when they talk about derivatives.
+We are going to explain to you exactly what they are, so that you never have a question mark in your head again when they talk about derivatives.

 Derivatives

-A derivative can be translated as secondary product.
-This occurs in several categories, such as chemistry, biology, industry, software, and the perhaps familiar fork, which is a derivative of the underlying blockchain, such as Bitcoin Cash.
-You can think of those as derivatives of Bitcoin.
+A derivative can be translated by derivative product or simply derivative.
+This occurs in a number of categories, such as chemistry, biology, industry, software and also the perhaps familiar fork, which is a derivative of the underlying blockchain, such as Bitcoin Cash.
+Which you can think of as a derivative of Bitcoin.

 What this story is about are financial derivatives.
-These are investment instruments that are derived from a particular underlying asset.
-Considering the underlying value of a financial derivative, we should think of things like financial derivatives, stocks, commodities and other physical products or precious metals.
+These are investment instruments that are derived from some underlying asset.
+By the underlying value of a financial derivative, we should think of things like derivative financial products, stocks, commodities and other physical products or precious metals.
 Derivatives have historically actually been designed to hedge risk, but it is now clear that they are also used by the financial markets for not-so-nice things, as the story below will show.

 Types of derivatives